Hi, I'm Isabel

 Before motherhood, I was very career-focused.
 As a senior digital marketing manager at global fashion brands, such as Tommy Hilfiger, Farfetch, and H&M, I worked at a high pace, traveled extensively, and was accustomed to working long hours.

 After having my son, I returned to work after 5 months of maternity leave, taking on a new job in corporate marketing.
 I thought that I could do it all and just step back into my old mold.
 But while my professional side was excited to express herself at work, my mom side felt guilty and missed being with my son.
 I wasn’t fully present in either role, always feeling like I was running behind and not being good enough.
 Seeming to keep it all together was draining and unfulfilling.

 The quote by Osho deeply resonates with me.
+I felt lost and confused because the life that I had created for myself did not fulfill me anymore, since I had become a mother.
 It was a process to let go of this old version of me and embrace getting to know this new, much more authentic version of myself.

-The moment a child is born, the mother is also born
+The moment a child is born, the mother is also born.

 She never existed before.
 The woman existed, but the mother, never.
 A mother is something absolutely new.
 Osho